Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 As a soloist Marion Verbruggen plays with prestigious ensembles including

 Musica Antiqua Köln, Akademie für Ancient Musik Berlin, The Amsterdam Baroque Orchestra, Philharmonia Baroque Orchestra, The Orchestra of the Age of Enlightenment and Tafelmusik Orchestra.
-She performs in chamber music ensembles with other renowned early music artists including harpsichordists Gustav Leonhardt, Bob van Asperen and Ton Koopman, gambist Wieland Kuijken, baroque cellist Jaap ter Linden, and violinist Lucy van Dael.
+She performs in chamber music ensembles with other renowned early music artists including harpsichordists Gustav Leonhardt, Bob van Asperen and Ton Koopman, gambist Wieland Kuijken, Baroque cellist Jaap ter Linden, and violinist Lucy van Dael.
 Her early music festival appearances include Utrecht, Berkeley, Berlin, Boston and Tel Aviv.
 Marion Verbruggen also plays solo recitals throughout the world.

 Marion Verbruggen guest teaches at the Royal Conservatory in The Hague and gives master-classes and workshops throughout the world.
 Her diverse discography includes music ranging from 17th century Spanish songs and theatre music to her own transcriptions of the J.S.
 Bach Cello Suites.
 She has recorded for BMG, EMI Erato, harmonia mundi usa, Ricercar, Sony, Titanic, and Accent.